Drug Information

 Tumour lysis syndrome: Romidepsin, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may experience nausea, shortness of breath, cloudy urine, or joint pain.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.

-It is not known if romidepsin is present in the semen of a male taking this medication.
-It is important for men who are taking romidepsin to use appropriate birth control, such as condoms, to avoid exposing their partner to the medication during treatment and for 1 month after finishing treatment.
+It is not known if romidepsin is present in the semen of individuals taking this medication.
+It is important for those who are taking romidepsin to use appropriate birth control, such as condoms, to avoid exposing their partner to the medication during treatment and for 1 month after finishing treatment.

 Breast-feeding: It is not known if romidepsin passes into breast milk.
 Because there is a high likelihood of causing harm to a nursing infant if this medication does pass into breast milk, it is advisable that either breast-feeding be stopped or the medication not used.
 Talk to your doctor about the risks and benefits of breast-feeding.